cosmosgame/save-the-world/content/articles/index.md

   - Why
     - Getting people out of pain first
     - Getting people into joy
+  - First level of love -- looking into the mirror
   - Mindful Self Compassion
     - mirror work
     - Everything is God (or the Universe)